Choosing a cell phone service can feel like a maze.

 Is it possible to get a cell phone plan with no down payment?

-These often require good credit.
+These usually require good credit.

-Some free phone programs are available for eligible low-income customers through government assistance.
+And let’s not forget, some free phone programs are available for eligible low-income customers through government assistance.

 Can I start a new cell phone service without going to the store?